BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Offer can also generate pull payments, say for refunds, and have the ability to create subscriptions.
 A subscription has the offer generate and share invoices with a subscriber as they need them.

 Unlike other invoice protocols, offers use native communication to share invoices.
-This means the invoices are shared within lightning and not out of band over private communication channels or through a web server (like [LNURL]({{ '/guide/how-it-works/payment-request-formats/#lnurl' | relative_url }})) making it more private, censorship resistant, and convenient.
+This means the invoices are shared within lightning and not out of band over private communication channels, or through a web server (like [LNURL]({{ '/guide/how-it-works/payment-request-formats/#lnurl' | relative_url }})), making it more private, censorship resistant, and convenient.

 Offers do not need as much information as a standard invoice for a payment to be made.
 This has usability improvements, such as smaller, easier-to-scan QR codes.